ZebraDevs/DataWedge-Ionic-Demo/README.md

 There are two sections to the UI, at the top you can configure scanning attributes such as choosing the supported decoders.
 Note that some configuration features will require a minimum version of Datawedge.
 You can initiate a soft trigger scan using the floating action button.

 **ALL** versions of Datawedge support scanning barcodes.

+##  Dependencies

+In order to interact with the Datawedge service on Zebra devices this application relies on a 3rd party component to provide the Android Intent interface.
+Please be sure to add the [Cordova plugin intent](https://www.npmjs.com/package/com-darryncampbell-cordova-plugin-intent) package to your application if you are using this code as a template for your own application:

+`ionic cordova plugin add com-darryncampbell-cordova-plugin-intent`